abelcastilloavant/Rquirements/README.md

 ## Acknowledgements

-This project draws heavily on ideas from [lockbox](https://github.com/robertzk/lockbox/), thanks to Robert Krzyzanowski for his work on that package.
+This project draws heavily on ideas from [lockbox](https://github.com/robertzk/lockbox/), thanks to Robert Krzyzanowski and Dave Boren for their work on that package.